Harrier Class

 Questions-to-use-when-reading-with-your-child

-Please can we remind everyone to ensure their child has fruit or veg for a snack at morning break.
+Please can we remind everyone to ensure their child has only fruit or veg for a snack at morning break.
 Please also remember that we promote healthy eating in school, so lunchboxes should contain a healthy, balanced lunch and we only allow water in drink bottles.

 Please do not hesitate to contact me via the school office email if you have any questions or concerns.
 Best wishes.
 Mrs Stephanie Janas